By Trevor Stewart

-Picnic Day at the University of California, Davis, has been a staple in the Famula household since the moment Thomas and Michelle Famula set foot on campus over 35 years ago.
+Picnic Day at the UC Davis, has been a staple in the Famula household since the moment Thomas and Michelle Famula set foot on campus over 35 years ago.
 Both have marched in the parade before with their departments and all three of their daughters Melissa ’05, Jessica and Randi ’10, M.S. ’17 have marched in the parade over the years with their respective girl scout troops.
 Every year they look forward to the animal science displays, the parade, the exhibits–and their personal favorite– the battle of the bands.

 “We rarely miss a Picnic Day, and we make it priority to be around to watch the battle of the bands,” Michelle said.
 “It’s just so much fun and the bands play for hours!”